JonasWanke/Unicorn/README.md

-# Project Aluminum
+# Unicorn

 A tool to create, work on, test and deploy projects.

 ## License

-Copyright 2019 Project-Aluminum
+Copyright 2019 Unicorn

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.